DSL 2.0 Specification

 Both Component and Workflow templates are instantiated in the same way:

-block which assigns values to the Template’s parameters.
+by declaring them as a step and adding an entry to an execute block which assigns values to the Template’s parameters.

 The value of a parameter can be a number, string, or a key: value dictionary.

-The body of a Template can reference its parameters like so %(parameterName)s
+The body of a Template can reference its parameters like so %(parameterName)s.

-When assigning a value to the parameters of a template via the execute[].args
+When assigning a value to the parameters of a template via the execute[].args dictionary

-In execute[].args
+In execute[].args you:

 - must provide values for any parameters in the child

-which do not have default values - may override the value of the parameters in
+$templatewhich do not have default values - may override the value of the parameters in

-which have default values - may use
+$templatewhich have default values - may use

-to indicate dependencies to steps (definition follows this bullet list) - may use
+OutputReferencesto indicate dependencies to steps (definition follows this bullet list) - may use

-to indicate a dependency to the value that the parent parameter has.
+%(parentParameter)sto indicate a dependency to the value that the parent parameter has.
 In turn that can be a dependency to the output of a Template instance or an input file or it might just be a literal constant - may use a

-dictionary to propagate a dictionary-type value.
-At the moment Template can only reference this kind of parameters to set the value of thecommand.environment
+$key: $valuedictionary to propagate a dictionary-type value.
+At the moment Template can only reference this kind of parameters to set the value of thecommand.environmentfield of Components - may use

-to propagate an input file reference from a parent to a step.- Eventually a step must apply a DataReferences
+%(input.$filename)sto propagate an input file reference from a parent to a step.- Eventually a step must apply a DataReferences

-to the parameter to indicates it wishes to consume the input file
+:$methodto the parameter to indicates it wishes to consume the input file

 - Eventually a step must apply a DataReferences

-Wanna find out more?
+Want to find out more?
 Check out our example.

 OutputReference

-The format of an OutputReference
+The format of an OutputReference is:

 <$stepId>/$optionalPath:$optionalMethod